Hours and Contact Information

 Ingrid Hellstrom – Assistant Librarian email@example.com

 |Saturday & Sunday||Closed|

-The Library is closed on all days (including Holidays) IPS is closed.
+The Library is closed on all days (including Holidays) DMU is closed.

 The Mary S. Thelen Library is a modern library facility that is dedicated to supporting the study, learning, teaching, research, and training needs of DMU students, faculty, and staff.
 For more information about the vision, mission and biography of Mary S. Thelen, view here.